IB Board vs CBSE: Which Board is the right choice for your child?

 IB Program:

-• Primary Years Programme: The Primary Years Programme (PYP) offers this programme to students from ages 3 to 12 years old.
+• Primary Years Programme: The Primary Years Programme (PYP) offers this programme to students from the ages of 3 to 12 years old.
 Subjects include: Language, Social studies, Maths, Science, Arts, Personal and physical education

 • Middle Years Programme: The Middle Years Programme (MYP) is a 5-year programme for students from the age group of 11 to 16 years.
 Subjects include: 1st language, 2nd language, Humanities, Maths, Science, Arts, Physical education, Computers

-• Diploma Programme: The Diploma Programme (DP) is for students from ages 16 to 19 years old.
+• Diploma Programme: The Diploma Programme (DP) is for students aged 16 to 19 years old.
 Subjects include: Group No. 1: First Language (English), Group No. 2: Second Language (French, Hindi, etc), Group No. 3: Individuals, and Societies (History, Management, Economics, and Business, etc), Group No. 4: Sciences - Biology, Chemistry, Physics, and Environmental System, Group No. 5: Mathematics and Computer Science, Group No. 6: Electives-Visual Arts/the second subject from Groups 3, 4 or 5

 • Career-Related Programme: The Career-related Programme (CP) students can take a minimum of two IB Diploma Programme courses.
-This programme was first introduced to students in 2012 for 16 to 19 year old students.
+This programme was first introduced to students in 2012 for 16 to 19-year-old students.

 CBSE Subjects